 Tips on Finding a Home Distillation Kit

 Finding a home distillation kit isn't that hard.
-Just be sure to keep these tips in mind:
+Just be sure to keep these tips in mind when learning how to distill essential oils:

 - Glass, vertical design is best. is best.
 The biomass flask stays dry, none of the “boiling water” is wastefully condensed and trapped in the biomass flask